The Options menu contains commands that set options in FL Studio.

 released for use in other applications you run simultaneously with FL Studio.

-NOTE: For the metronome options (including Mixer track routing & changing the click-sound) see the Recording Panel page.
+NOTE: For the metronome options (including Mixer track routing & changing the click-sound) see the Transport Panel.

 When enabled, you will hear a series of countdown metronome ticks before the start of a recording session.